 You may have heard this tip often, but it’s always a good idea to stay positive and not get easily discouraged.
 If you don’t hear back from your first few Canadian job applications, then just keep applying until you succeed.
 When you’re positive, you’ll make a great first impression.
-A positive attitude combined with a strong skill set, shows Canadian employers that you’re motivated, talented, and eager to start your first job in Canada.
+A positive attitude combined with a strong skill set shows Canadian employers that you’re motivated, talented, and eager to start your first job in Canada.

-By following these tips, you’ll be off to a great start to get ready to work in Canada even before you arrive.
+When you follow these tips, you’ll be off to a great start to get ready to work in Canada even before you arrive.